PacktWorkshops/The-Deep-Learning-with-Keras-Workshop/README.md

 ## About The Deep Learning with Keras Workshop
 New experiences can be intimidating, but not this one!
-The [The Deep Learning with Keras Workshop](https://www.packtpub.com/programming/the-c-workshop) is a beginner’s guide to deep learning to help you explore deep learning from scratch with Keras, and be on your way to training your first ever neural networks.
+The Deep Learning with Keras Workshop is a beginner’s guide to deep learning to help you explore deep learning from scratch with Keras, and be on your way to training your first ever neural networks.

 What sets Keras apart from other deep learning frameworks is its simplicity.
 With over two hundred thousand users, Keras has a stronger adoption in industry and the research community than any other deep learning framework.